Children singing in Denmark

 Children singing in Denmark contains 54 songs written by children aged 3 month - 13 years.
 The book is supplied with music, lyrics and comments on every song.
 Richly illustrated, bound, including CD containing 54 songs lasting more than 70 minutes.
 Kr.
 275.-

 Children singing in Denmark.
 13 songs on video, that give a visual impression of the way children write songs.
-DVD.
+VHS.
 Kr.
 175,-

 Children singing in Denmark - 18 arrangements.
 Arrangements of the children's own songs suitable for community singing.
 Shows the way from the childrens small motifs or small tunes to finished and arranged songs.
 48 pages.
 Richly illustrated, bound, Kr.
 130,-

 Children singing in Denmark - 18 arranged songs on CD.
 40 minutes of swinging children's music.
 Kr.
 130,-